AminaHanan246/bulk_rna_seq_prj/README.md

  **Line 4 :** Quality score of each base (based on ASCII)

 ### Mapping reads
-The pre-built genome index, requiered for mapping, is downloaded using the `wget` command and is extracted using `tar -xvzf` command:
+The pre-built genome index, required for mapping, is downloaded using the `wget` command and is extracted using `tar -xvzf` command:
 ```bash
 wget https://genome-idx.s3.amazonaws.com/hisat/grch38_genome.tar.gz

 tar -xvzf grch38_genome.tar.gz
 ```
-The reads from FASTQ files are aligned to genome index using HISAT2 for the LNCAP_Normoxia_S1:
+The reads from FASTQ files are aligned to genome index using HISAT2, which does splice-aware alignment for the LNCAP_Normoxia_S1:
 ```bash
 hisat2 -p 8 -x GRCh38_index -U LNCAP_Normoxia_S1_R1_001.fastq.gz -S LNCAP_Normoxia_S1.sam
 ```
+**_NOTE:_** STAR aligner provide more accurate and sensitive mapping, but HISAT2 is used here as it uses less memory

 The output BAM file consists of 11 fields for alignment information:
 ```bash
 samtools view LNCAP_Normoxia_S2.bam | head -n 1